boreshkinai/hybrik-transformer/README.md

 # HybrIK-Transformer

-This is the implementation of this paper https://arxiv.org/abs/2302.04774
+This is the implementation of this paper: https://arxiv.org/abs/2302.04774

 Based on this orogonal code: https://github.com/Jeff-sjtu/HybrIK

 ## Register to get SMPL model